 Whether or not you use them frequently, you should be replacing wiper blades with some regularity.
 Over time the blade wears down, making it less effective at clearing your windshield.
-It’s important to remember that effective windshield wipers are a vital safety component: so take the maintenance of them as seriously as you would your tires or brakes.
+It’s important to remember that effective windshield wipers are a vital safety component, and you should take the maintenance of them as seriously as you would your tires or brakes.
+So, how often should you change your wiper blades?

 How Long Is Too Long?

 Some people will go years between a new set of blades, but that’s far too long.
 Wiper blades can wear out in as few as three months.
 And none will last longer than 12, even if you shell out big bucks for a fancy pair.
-Get in the habit of looking at your blades every few months.
-If you are seeing any clues suggesting they are wearing out, it’s best to be proactive and replace them before you’re stuck in a storm with a blurred view.
+Get in the habit of looking at them every few months.
+If you are seeing any clues suggesting they are wearing out, it’s best to be proactive and replace the wiper blades before you’re stuck in a storm with a blurred view.

 Plan on replacing wiper blades at the very least once a year.
 If you live in a region that sees snow or ice in the colder months, consider switching to a set of winter blades at the same time you are mounting your snow tires.
 These durable windshield wipers aren’t prone to freezing up and can handle heavier snowfall.
 As temperatures warm in the spring, you can switch back to a slimmer wiper blade.